rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Log Analytics (formerly known as/aka OMS Log Analytics) is an Azure service that ingests log and metric data from Azure services (via Azure Monitor), Azure VMs, and on-premises or other cloud infrastructure and offers flexible log search and out-of-the box analytics on top of this data.
 It provides rich tools to analyse data across sources, allows complex queries across all logs, and can proactively alert on specified conditions.
 You can even collect custom data into its central repository so you can query and visualise it.
 You can also take advantage of Log Analytic's built-in solutions to immediately gain insights into the security and functionality of your infrastructure.

 When it comes to diagnostics logs, here's what you can do if you stream them into Log Analytics:
-- Log search - Write advanced queries over your log data, correlate logs from various sources, and even generate charts that can be pinned to your Azure dashboard
+- Log search - Write advanced queries over your log data, correlate logs from various sources, and even generate charts that can be pinned to your Azure dashboard.
-- Alerting - Detect when one or more events match a particular query and become notified with an email or webhook call
+- Alerting - Detect when one or more events match a particular query and become notified with an email or webhook call.
-- Solutions - Use pre-built views and dashboards that give you immediate insight into your log data
+- Solutions - Use pre-built views and dashboards that give you immediate insight into your log data.
-- Advanced analytics - Apply machine learning and pattern matching algorithms to identify possible issues revealed by your logs
+- Advanced analytics - Apply machine learning and pattern matching algorithms to identify possible issues revealed by your logs.

 Due to some unpredictability in regard to the current state of your Log Analytics setup, Richard/James will lead an unscripted overview of this.